YunoHost/doc/packaging_apps_start.md

 4. Application is ready to use

 There is more to see backstage:
-First, when the application is selected, Yunohost will retrieve the corresponding package from github. eg: [Custom Webapp](https://github.com/YunoHost-Apps/my_webapp_ynh).
+First, when the application is selected, YunoHost will retrieve the corresponding package from github. eg: [Custom Webapp](https://github.com/YunoHost-Apps/my_webapp_ynh).
-Then, Yunohost will read the manifest.json file to know what questions to ask the user through the form.
+Then, YunoHost will read the manifest.json file to know what questions to ask the user through the form.

 These seamingly trivial questions are very important.
 Usually you would need to ask for the domain on which to install, the path to access, the user that will be designated administrator and the default language for the application.

 These are critical to configure appropriately the web application during the installation process.
-To do so, Yunohost will retrieve the answers given by the user and send them to the installation script located in the package "*scripts*" folder.
+To do so, YunoHost will retrieve the answers given by the user and send them to the installation script located in the package "*scripts*" folder.

 The install script will handle the user answers to complete the process as you would have done manually.

-If the user wants to delete the application, Yunohost will use the remove script from the "*scripts*" folder.
+If the user wants to delete the application, YunoHost will use the remove script from the "*scripts*" folder.
 It will handle the cleaning process for the user and delete all folders and configuration files that was previsouly installed by the application.

 ### What is a script?